1. Introducing analytics on Azure

 One good example of this is the Business Process Outsourcing (BPO) and telecommunications (telco) industries, where there are petabytes of data that may not have been explored yet.
 With Microsoft Azure's modern data warehouse, actors in such industries can have the infrastructure to do data exploration.
-With Azure Data Lake, Azure Data Factory, Azure Synapse Analytics, Azure Databricks, Power BI, and Azure Machine Learning, they can explore their data to drive business decisions.
+With Azure Synapse Analytics, Power BI, and Azure Machine Learning, they can explore their data to drive business decisions.
 Maybe they can come up with a data model that can detect fraudulent actions or better understand their customer preferences and expectations to improve satisfaction ratings.
 With advanced analytics, these companies can come up with decisions that are relevant today (and possibly in the future) and are not just restricted to analyzing historical data.

-Using a cloud provider like Microsoft Azure would allow you to test and validate your ideas early on, without a massive investment.
-With Azure, you can rapidly prototype your ideas and explore possibilities.
+Using a cloud provider such as Microsoft Azure would allow you to test and validate your ideas early on, without a massive investment.
+With various Azure services and related tools such as GitHub and Visual Studio, you can rapidly prototype your ideas and explore possibilities.
 What if it turns out that the product or service that you or your team is working on does not really gain traction?
 If you are doing this on-premises, you will still have high liability and operations costs since you physically own the infrastructure, in addition to any associated licensing and services costs.

 A data warehouse is a centralized repository that aggregates different (often disparate) data sources.
-The main difference between a data warehouse and a database is that data warehouses are meant for OLAP (Online Analytical Processing) and databases, on the other hand, are intended for OLTP (Online Transaction Processing).
-OLAP means that data warehouses are primarily used to generate Analytics, Business Intelligence, and even Machine Learning models.
+The main difference between a data warehouse and a database is that data warehouses are meant for Online Analytical Processing (OLAP) and databases, on the other hand, are intended for Online Transaction Processing (OLTP).
+OLAP means that data warehouses are primarily used to generate analytics, business intelligence, and even machine learning models.
 OLTP means that databases are primarily used for transactions.
-These transactions are the day-to-day operations of applications where they concurrently read and write data to databases.
+These transactions are the day-to-day operations of applications, which concurrently read and write data to databases.